Easy Braised Southern Greens Recipe

 Jump To Recipe

 Eating your leafy greens has never been more delicious–or easy!
-Bacon adds an extra punch of flavor to the turnip and mustard greens in this Easy Braised Southern Greens recipe that is both healthy and comforting!
+Bacon adds a punch of flavor to the turnip and mustard greens in this Easy Braised Southern Greens recipe that is healthy and comforting like my Black-Eyed Pea Soup!
 Serve with my Shrimp and Crab Seafood Casserole for a lovely Southern-style meal!

 Braised Southern Greens in oval serving bowl with serving spoon on light blue background.